'Severance' Adds Alia Shawkat, Gwendoline Christie, Merritt Wever and More to Season 2 - NewsBreak

 Seven years after falling in love on Modern Family, Adam Devine and Sarah Hyland are making sweet music together once again.
 The on-screen couple reunites in the first official trailer for Pitch Perfect: Bumper in Berlin, a new Peacock comedy series spun off from the popular movie franchise.
 All six episodes drop Wednesday, Nov.
 23 on Peacock.
 The premiere, as well as a sneak peek at Episode 2, will also air on NBC after The Voice on Monday, Nov.
 28 (10/9c) In addition to Devine and Hyland, Bumper in Berlin also stars Lera Abova, Jameela Jamil and Flula Borg, reprising his role as...

-Geena Davis Is Open To Appearing In The Beetlejuice Sequel But Has Questions About How Ghosts Age

-"Beetlejuice" was the big hit that put Tim Burton on the map.
-Though the director's previous film, "Pee-wee's Big Adventure," also performed well at the box office (via Box Office Mojo), his follow-up showed that this was no fluke, bringing in even more revenue from ticket sales (via The Numbers).
-Since then, Burton has gone on to make many beloved films, all with the director's signature flair for the dark and the macabre.

-Watch trailer for holiday comedy 'Spirited,' starring Will Ferrell and Ryan Reynolds
+Watch new trailer for holiday comedy 'Spirited,' starring Will Ferrell and Ryan Reynolds

 Comments / 0